PoisotLab/ms_network_prediction/manuscript.md

 The premise of this manuscript is that we can predict interactions between species.
 In this section we provide a proof-of-concept, where we use data from
 @Hadfield2014TalTwo describing 51 host-parasite networks sampled across space.
-In this data not all species cooccur across sites, so there are pairs of species that may or may not interact for which we have no data.
+In this data not all species co-occur across sites, so there are pairs of species that may or may not interact for which we have no data.
 It is possible that these species have never been observed because of negative associations, however it is also possible this is only due to random chance in what species are observed.

-Without any species-level information, we resort to using cooccurrence to predict interactions.
+Without any species-level information, we resort to using co-occurrence to predict interactions.
 To do this we (i) extract features for each species based on co-occurrence, (ii) use these features to train a neural network to predict interactions, and (iii) apply this classifier to the original